 Select the network you need, then hit Return (or Enter) on your keyboard or double-left-click the network with your mouse.
 From the pop-up, check the box next to "Show password."

 Next, enter your keychain password to unhide the plain text password.
-Your keychain password is most likely the same password as the one you use for your macOS user account.
+Your keychain password is likely the same password you use for your macOS user account.

 The password for the Wi-Fi network should reveal itself when you authenticate the request, and you can copy and paste it from there.

-Suppose you want to immediately copy the password to your clipboard so you can paste it in a text message, email, or whatever.
-You can simply select the network from the list in Keychain Access, then use the Shift-Command-C keyboard shortcut or go to Edit –> Copy Password to Clipboard in the menu bar to copy it.
+Suppose you want to immediately copy the password to your clipboard so you can paste it into a text message, email, or whatever.
+You can select the network from the list in Keychain Access and use the Shift-Command-C keyboard shortcut or go to Edit –> Copy Password to Clipboard in the menu bar to copy it.

-If you checked Keychain Access but couldn't find the Wi-Fi password you need, you may not be syncing Wi-Fi passwords with iCloud.
+If you checked Keychain Access on your Mac or the Wi-Fi settings on iOS 16 but couldn't find the Wi-Fi password you need, you may not be syncing Wi-Fi passwords with iCloud.
 You'll want to enable it for all your iCloud-connected Apple devices for the smoothest experience.

-Go to Settings –> [Your Name] –> iCloud –> Keychain on your iPhone, iPad, or iPod touch and make sure "iCloud Keychain" is switched on.
-From then on, all the passwords you enter and save for Wi-Fi hotspots on the devices will sync to all of your other Apple devices.
+Go to Settings –> Apple ID –> iCloud –> Keychain on your iPhone and make sure "iCloud Keychain" is switched on.
+From then on, all the passwords you enter and save for Wi-Fi hotspots on the devices will sync to your other Apple devices.

 On macOS, go to System Preferences –> Apple ID –> iCloud, then make sure "Keychain" is checked from the list.

-Using iCloud Keychain is the most convenient option to retrieve plain text passwords for saved Wi-Fi networks on your iPhone — even though you need to use a computer.
+Using iOS 16's new Wi-Fi settings is the most convenient option to retrieve plain text passwords for saved Wi-Fi networks on your iPhone.
+Checking out Keychain Access is the next best option, even though you need to use a computer.
 However, if it's your own Wi-Fi network you're trying to find the password for, you can use the app for your wireless router.

 For example, I have an AmpliFi Mesh Wi-Fi System, and I can go to wireless settings for the router in the AmpliFi app and toggle on "Show Password" to reveal it.